sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

   # Face-to-Face Technical Round
    - This round is really unpredictable and depends on company to company and moreover on a particular interview panel.
    - The majority of questions are asked from the language of your choice, DBMS, SQL Queries and the projects that you have done.
-   - Computer Organistaion & Networking questions can also be asked but are rare.
+   - Computer Organization & Networking questions can also be asked but are rare.
 You cannot skip the same in your preparation.

       I can provide resources for Java.
 You may opt any language for this round.